oordenesg/deep_learning_research_project/README.md

 | SMOTE        | Frequency      |75.0%          |79.4%    |45.4%    |66.4%   |54.3%  |59.9%  |
 | SMOTE        | One-Hot        |75.0%          |79.8%    |46.0%    |67.7%   |54.7%  |60.4%  |

+Having  validated  the  relevance  of  oversampling,  we  eval-uated  the  importance  of  the  categorical  variables  in  the  dataset with SMOTE.
+To do this, we removed the non-numericalattributes  and  evaluated  neural  networks  with  8,  15  and  21hidden layers.

 #### Table 3: ANN model results without categorical variables